ptycho/ptypy/doc/rst/concept.rst

 Many attributes of a :any:`Storage` are in fact *properties*.
 Changing their value may have an impact on other methods or attributes of the class.
 For example.
+One convenient method is
+Storage.\ :py:meth:`~ptypy.core.classes.Storage.grids`
-One convenient method is Storage.\ :py:meth:`~ptypy.core.classes.Storage.grids` that creates grids for the last two dimensions (see also :py:func:`ptypy.utils.array_utils.grids`)
+that creates coordinate grids for the last two dimensions (see also :py:func:`ptypy.utils.array_utils.grids`)

 ::